Golden Knights vs. Stars: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Golden Knights vs. Stars Stanley Cup Semifinals Game 1: Odds, total, moneyline and other Vegas lines

-Game 1 of the Stanley Cup Semifinals showcases the Vegas Golden Knights and the Dallas Stars squaring off at 8:30 PM ET on Friday, May 19 on ESPN and ESPN+.
-Oddsmakers favor the Golden Knights in this matchup, giving them -120 moneyline odds against the Stars (+100).
+The first game of the Stanley Cup Semifinals on Friday will see the Vegas Golden Knights host the Dallas Stars, starting at 8:30 PM ET on ESPN and ESPN+.
+The Golden Knights are favored (-120) against the Stars (+100).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!